-The Sakura Medal Book Winners for 2008
+The 2008 winners of the Sakura Medal Book Award

 Library Lion by Michelle Knudsen & Kevin Hawkes